liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 Liferay IDE is an extension for Eclipse IDE, and supports development of plugin projects for the Liferay Portal platform.
 You can install Liferay IDE as a set of Eclipse plugins from an update site.
-The latest version of Liferay IDE supports develoment of portlets, hooks, layout templates, themes, and ext plugins.
-To use Liferay IDE, you need the Eclipse Java EE developer package using Helios or a later versions.
+The latest version of Liferay IDE supports development of portlets, hooks, layout templates, themes, and ext plugins.
+To use Liferay IDE, you need the Eclipse Java EE developer package using Helios or a later version.

 In this section we'll get you started by showing you how to install Liferay IDE, but we won't stop there; we'll take you through the setup process, get your runtime environment set up, and then develop some plugins with Liferay IDE.
 Last we'll discuss Liferay IDE's Remote Server Adapter.

-To install and set up Liferay IDE, follow the instruction in the first two subsections below.
+To install and set up Liferay IDE, follow the instructions in the first two subsections below.
 If you're already using *Liferay Developer Studio* (the king of Liferay's development tools), which comes with Liferay Portal Enterprise Edition, skip to the section titled *Testing/Launching Liferay Tomcat